-For more information on what cholesterol is & how you can reduce your bad cholesterol read the sections below or please visit:
+For more details on what cholesterol is and how you can reduce your bad cholesterol please visit the following links and useful information on this page:

-Cholesterol a fatty substance found in your blood.
-Everyone has cholesterol, we need it to stay healthy and every cell in our body uses it.
-It is carried in your blood by proteins.
+Cholesterol is carried in your blood by proteins.
 The two main types are:

 high-density lipoprotein (HDL) – carries cholesterol away from the cells and back to the liver, where it's either broken down or passed out of the body as a waste product; for this reason, HDL is referred to as "good cholesterol", and higher levels are better.